minh0722/FGUI/db/README.md

         )
         ```
 6. Run `flyway migrate`.
 The db should now be versioned correctly and a new table `flyway_schema_history` should be created

+	- if the SQL Server version of the local MSSQLLocalDB is 2016, then update the SQL Server version and then delete the old MSSQLLocalDB instance and create a new one by doing the following:

+        ```
+        The following command will give you a list of instances.
+        C:\>sqllocaldb info

+        C:\>sqllocaldb stop MSSQLLocalDB
+        LocalDB instance "MSSQLLocalDB" stopped.

+        C:\>sqllocaldb delete MSSQLLocalDB
+        LocalDB instance "MSSQLLocalDB" deleted.

+        C:\>sqllocaldb create MSSQLLocalDB
+        LocalDB instance "MSSQLLocalDB" created with version 15.0.4153.1.

+        C:\>sqllocaldb start MSSQLLocalDB
+        LocalDB instance "MSSQLLocalDB" started.
+        ```